Professional advice and tips for students and graduates preparing effective cover letters.

-The purpose of a cover letter is to introduce yourself to a company, demonstrate your interest in both the role and the company, highlight how you meet their criteria and to ask for an interview.
+The purpose of a cover letter is to introduce yourself to a company, demonstrate your interest and motivation in, both, the role and the company, highlight how you meet their criteria and emphasise your strengths.

 - If sending the cover letter as an email, make sure to utilise the subject line fully: e.g. Job Application - HR Assistant - 2:1 HR degree finalist with practical HR work experience.